DockerDemos/vm-docker-bench/README.md

 3. On the Cisco USC blade with a hypervisor, and multiple VMs with CoreOS installed, running a single Docker container per VM
 4. On a separate physical machine with the same hypervisor, and a single VM with CoreOS installed, running multiple Docker containers

+**Data Gathering**

+Some test data was gathered via output to STDOUT from the containers themselves (most notibly the CPU performance testing times).

 ###<a name='specs'>System Specs</a>###

 |          | Test System                  | Comparison System |